ThinkRider X7 PRO Review: Responsive but Inaccurate

 I enjoy the tilt, and the indoor rides are significantly more comfortable than on a solid trainer like Saris H3, which doesn’t offer tilt.

-But, it takes some time to get used to it, especially when riding out of the saddle.
+But it takes some time to get used to it, especially when riding out of the saddle.

 The X7 PRO reacts quickly to gradient changes in third-party apps.
-I test this in Wahoo RGT on their punchy Pienza course.
+I tested this in Wahoo RGT on their punchy Pienza course.
 It includes descents and steep climbs in quick succession, so it’s perfect for this test.
 But more about this later.

 ThinkRider X7 PRO Accuracy Tests

-I double-checked the X7 PRO power and cadence accuracy with my Favero Assioma DUO pedals (I use them as a benchmark for most smart trainer and power meter tests) and Magene P505 spider power meter.
+I double-checked the X7 PRO power and cadence accuracy with my Favero Assioma DUO pedals (I use them as a benchmark for most smart trainer and power meter tests) and Magene P505 spider power meter

 I also tested its ERG mode, responsivity, and road feel in multiple indoor cycling apps.

 NOTE: ThinkRider recommends doing a spindown calibration by following the instructions in their official video.
 I tried to follow this procedure.
 However, the app didn’t show any calibration results when I stopped pedaling.
 This improved with future software updates.
-But, it still doesn’t work flawlessly.
+But it still doesn’t work flawlessly.

 Test #1: ERG Mode